PCA Dining Program

 Upper School will have three main offerings set up at several stations throughout the Dining Hall so that students will not have to wait in lines.
 Several “Main Ingredient” stations offering a choice of two entrees with vegetables and other sides; a “Crossroads” station, which will have rotations of specialty sandwiches, and “Seasonings” options which will have rotations of customizable entrees (such as pasta or specialty bowls).
 In addition to these options, each day there will also be a self-serve Salad Bar, a Deli Bar (with panini presses), and soup stations.

-Kindergarten students will still be eating in their classrooms, but food will be sent from the main kitchen for the entire class, with family style extras for hungrier eaters.
+PreK and Kindergarten students will still be eating in their classrooms, but food will be sent from the main kitchen for the entire class, with family style extras for hungrier eaters.
 Teacher assistants will assist in distributing lunch and ensuring students are eating a healthy mix of foods.
 Parents will not have to “pre-order” any menu items as they have had to in the past.